lauralvrz/lauralvrz/README.md

 ### Hi there 👋
-#### My name is Laura (22 y.o.) and these are some interesting facts about me:
+#### My name is Laura (23 y.o.) and these are some interesting facts about me:

 - 📚 I'm a final year Computer Science and Engineering student
-- 🔭 I'm currently working as a Web App Developer and Designer
+- 🔭 I'm currently working as a Full Stack Developer
-- 🌱 I'm interested in learning more about philosophy, literature, history and music
+- 🌱 I'm interested in learning about philosophy, history, literature and music/arts
 - 💬 Ask me about anything you want to know about me
 - ⚡ Fun fact: I'm redhead